Azure EAM - MPAS integration

 - Click on New Registration

-- Enter a name for your registration
+- Enter a name for your registration (for example Multi-Pass EAM)

 - For the Redirect URI: